gcallah/BookReviews/hume.md

 accruing from free trade, he also argued that nations tied by trade would be less likely to go to war with each other.

-Hume the racist

-Hume contra gov. debt (196)

-“their property is the most precarious of any” (197)

-Hume on bondholders:
-“sink into the lethargy of a stupid in pampered luxury, without spirit, ambition, or enjoyment” (199)

-“animate them with a spirit of avarice and industry, art and luxury” (205)
+In this chapter, the authors note Hume's racist views about sub-Saharan Africans, adding that such views were common among Enlightenment intellectuals.
+They also document his strong opposition to government debt.
+Interestingly, Hume thought the property of government bondholders is "is the most precarious of any" (197), quite contrary to the typical contemporary view that the return on them represents the "risk-free" rate of interest.
+He also held a negative view of such investors, writing that they "sink into the lethargy of a stupid and pampered luxury, without spirit, ambition, or enjoyment" (199).

 The last chapter sums up the case for Hume as a significant figure in the history of economic thought.
+The authors document at length his influence on Adam Smith (with whom Hume became a close friend), as well as on such modern figures as F.A.
+Hayek, James Buchanan, ...
+[MORE!!!]

+They sum up their case for the importance of economics to Hume and Hume to economics by claiming:
-“Hume is without equal among philosopher economists; to grasp the full compass of his economic analysis demands a careful reading of his entire oeuvre and a concerted effort to situate his economics within his philosophical tenets” (209)
+"Hume is without equal among philosopher economists; to grasp the full compass of his economic analysis demands a careful reading of his entire oeuvre and a concerted effort to situate his economics within his philosophical tenets" (209)

 In conclusion, while I have quibbles with various particulars in this book, it